What exactly is ePHI? Who has to worry about it? Where can it be safely located?

 As you can see, it is pretty easy to have ePHI!

-An email message sent to an individual that says “your appointment with Dr. Shaw will be at 4pm on Friday” will be ePHI because the appointment with Dr. Shaw is “protected health information”, the email address itself makes it identifiable, and the fact that it is email makes it “electronic” (as opposed to a letter mailed the old fashioned way).
+An email message sent to an individual that says “your appointment with Dr. Shaw will be at 4pm on Friday” will be ePHI because the appointment with Dr. Shaw is “protected health information,” and the email address itself makes it identifiable.
+The fact that it is email makes it “electronic” (as opposed to a letter mailed the old-fashioned way).

-The definition of ePHI does seem very straight forward, but when you start examining particular cases, confusion arises.
+The definition of ePHI seems very straightforward, but confusion arises when you start examining particular cases.
 Here are some examples:

 I’m sending an email to someone whose email address is clearly not identifiable, e.g., “email@example.com”…. therefore the message is not ePHI, right?